 Gather all four cups.

-Place two cups print side up and lay the end the bra strap towards the top and allowing to hang towards the gathers.
+Place two cups print side up and lay the end of the bra strap towards the top and allow to hang towards the gathers.

 Lay the other two cups print side down and sew following the red stitches below.